Return to inventory listing: GRAS Notice Inventory

 During its evaluation of GRN 000487, FDA consulted with the Risk, Innovations, and Management Staff (RIMS) of the Food Safety and Inspection Service (FSIS) of the United States Department of Agriculture (USDA).
 Under the Federal Meat Inspection Act (FMIA), Poultry Products Inspection Act (PPIA), and the Egg Products Inspection Act (EPIA), FSIS is responsible for determining the efficacy and suitability of food ingredients in meat, poultry, and egg products.
 Suitability relates to the effectiveness of the ingredient in performing the intended purpose of use and the assurance that the conditions of use will not result in an adulterated product, or one that misleads the consumer.

 FSIS states that in order to qualify as a processing aid and not require listing on the ingredients statement of finished products, the ingredient must meet the definition of FDA' s 21 CFR 101.100(a)(3) (ii).
-FSIS states that Fiberstar did not provide sufficient information that supports their request for processing aid status that would not require labeling in meat and poultry products.
+FSIS states that Fiberstar did not provide sufficient information that supports their request for processing aid status that would not require labeling of citrus flour in meat and poultry products.

 Any additional questions regarding regulatory guidance from FSIS should be directed to: Dr. William Shaw, Jr., Director, RIMS, OPPD, FSIS, via email at William.Shaw@fsis.usda.gov.